haowang666/haowang666.github.io/about.md

 	<h1 class="pageTitle">About Me</h1>

 	<p>I'm Phd student at <a href = "https://pgs.clas.asu.edu"> ASU</a>.
 I like playing with data and doing exploratory researches.
-	check out my <a href = "https://github.com/haowang666"> Github </a> page for materials in statistical analysis and machine learning.</p>
+	Check out my <a href = "https://github.com/haowang666"> Github </a> page for materials in statistical analysis and machine learning.</p>

 	<h2>Links</h2>
 	<ul>